All individual plants are $4.00 each.

 A red habanero collected in India.
 Its heat will make the mountains tremble.
 Chinense.

 Small shiny red fruits from the Philippines.
 Can be mistaken for candy only by looks, but not by taste!
 Frutescens.

 Compact bushy plant spilling over with small red fiery bites.
 Annuum.
-Italy.
 Variety bred by Mario Dadomo (Azienda Agraria Sperimentale Stuard, Parma, Italy).

 Tapered petite red ovals characterize this prolific wild bird bush from Chiapas, Mexico.
 Annuum.

 From a small communal farm in Sonora, Mexico.
 Similar to a Serrano, but much meatier.
 Annuum.